Asymptotic structure. I. Coarse tree-width: Introduction

 Our proof obtains a quasi-isometry to a graph with a tree-decomposition indexed by a subdivision of the same tree $T$ that indexed the tree-decomposition of $G$; and so if $T$ is a path, we find a quasi-isometry to a graph with bounded path-width.
 Consequently: \begin{thm} For all $k,r$, there exist $L,C\ge 1$ such that if $G$ admits a path-decomposition $(T,(B_t:t\in V(T)))$ such that for each $t\in V(T)$, $B_t$ is the union of at most $k$ sets each with diameter at most $r$ in $G$, then $G$ admits an $(L,C)$-quasi-isometry to a graph with path-width at most $k$. \end{thm}

-In fact, for path-decompositions, we can do much more: we can get an {\em additive} quasi-isometry to a graph with bounded path-width (that is, we can take $L=1$).
-This follows from \ref{quasipw}, and the following result from~\cite{coarsepw}:
+In fact, for path-decompositions (and for ``line-decompositions'', discussed below), we can do much more: we can get an {\em additive} quasi-isometry to a graph with bounded path-width (or ``line-width''); that is, we can take $L=1$.
+This follows from \ref{quasipw}, and the following result from~\cite{AS2}:

-\begin{thm} For all $L, C, k$ there exists $C'$ such that if there is an $(L, C)$-quasi-isometry from a graph $G$ to a graph $H$ with path-width at most $k$, then there is a $(1, C')$-quasi-isometry from $G$ to a graph $H_0$ obtained from $H$ by subdividing and contracting edges. \end{thm}
+\begin{thm} For all $L, C, k$ there exists $C'$ such that if there is an $(L, C)$-quasi-isometry from a graph $G$ to a graph $H$ with line-width at most $k$, then there is a $(1, C')$-quasi-isometry from $G$ to a graph $H_0$ obtained from $H$ by subdividing and contracting edges. \end{thm}

 A path-decomposition is essentially a sequence of sets of vertices satisfying the ``betweenness'' condition.
-There is a more general notion (see~\cite{subtrees,diestel, thomas2, coarsepw}), where we replace the sequence by a family of subsets indexed by a linearly ordered set, giving what we call ``line-width''.
+There is a more general notion (see~\cite{subtrees,diestel, thomas2, AS2,AS3}), where we replace the sequence by a family of subsets indexed by a linearly ordered set, giving what we call ``line-width''.
 Line-width and path-width are the same for finite graphs, but for infinite graphs they may be different.
-One might hope that \ref{quasipw} works with line-width in place of path-width, but we do not know.
+We will show in the second half of the paper that \ref{quasipw} works with line-width in place of path-width.
+The proof uses the same basic approach as that for \ref{quasitw}, but is significantly different in the details.

-How sharp is our bound on treewidth in \ref{treeeqnce}?
+How sharp is our bound on tree-width in \ref{treeeqnce}?
 In \ref{quasitw}, we start with a tree-decomposition in which each bag is the union of $k$ bounded-radius balls, and we obtain a tree-decomposition in which each bag has size at most $k+1$: and one might hope that the final $k$ in the statement of \ref{quasitw} should be $k-1$.
 Obviously not for $k = 1$; but not when $k\ge 2$ either.
 To see this when $k=2$, let $G$ be a cycle, with vertices $v_1\CC v_n\DD v_1$ in order.
 For $1\le i\le n-1$, let $B_{v_i} = \{v_i, v_{i+1}, v_n\}$, and let $T$ be the tree $G\setminus \{v_n\}$.
 Then $(T, (B_t:t\in V(T)))$ is a tree-decomposition of $G$, and each of its bags is the union of two balls of bounded radius (one the singleton $\{v_n\}$ and the other consisting of two adjacent vertices).
 On the other hand, for all $(L,C)$, if $n$ is large enough then there is no $(L,C)$-quasi-isometry from $G$ to a graph with tree-width at most $1$.
 A similar example works for each value of $k\ge 2$ (take a $k\times k$ grid and subdivide each of its edges many times).